AdobeDocs/analytics-platform.en/help/connections/audience-analysis/analyze-audiences.md

 >[!CONTEXTUALHELP]
 >id="cja-audience-analysis-merge-policy"
 >title="Merge policy"
->abstract="Merge policies are Experience Platform rules that determines which data is prioritized and what data is combined to create a unified view of a person.
+>abstract="Merge policies are Experience Platform rules that determine which data is prioritized and which data is combined to create a unified view of a person.
 You should enable this option if you have a merge policy defined on a dataset in your sandbox."

 <!-- markdownlint-enable MD034 -->